TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ### Implementing the code

-Apart from implementing the above said functions, I have also modified the placeholders in the source to be `@` for source and `^` for task func.
-They have no special meanings, choosing them is just because the symbols are not used anywhere else in the program.\
+Apart from implementing the above said functions, I have also modified the placeholders in the source to be `@` for source and `^` for task func.\
+These two symbols have no special meanings, choosing them is just because the symbols are not used anywhere else in the program.

 Moreover, I forgot that it would run without the inputs for the first time, which panics my code when it defaults to is_prime for the task function.
 So I added `no`, a new default task function that does nothing.

 <details open>